 If you’d like to learn how to lead Sociodramatic Role training, where the group works on the individual’s issue, this module is for you.

--Understand the difference between psychodramatic and sociodramatic role training and between Psychodrama and Sociodrama;
+- Describe two differences between psychodramatic and sociodramatic role training and between Psychodrama and Sociodrama;

--Direct Sociodramatic role training.
+- Practice directing Sociodramatic & Psychodramatic role training.

 -Role Training article.